Assistant Clinical Professor

 Office: 3116 H. J. Patterson Hall

-Jay is a program assistant for the Persian Flagship Program.
+Jay is the program coordinator for the Persian Flagship Program.
 He graduated from the program in 2016 and prior to that earned degrees in Germanic Studies and Linguistics from the University of Maryland.
 During his undergraduate studies, Jay served as the editor-in-chief of Roshangar: Roshan Undergraduate Persian Studies Journal and worked in computational linguistics research with the Center for Advanced Study of Language.
 He is proficient in German and Persian and has studied in both Tajikistan and Germany.

 Abbas Ruzbeh Jamshidi